 BAM Ireland is the largest multinational construction business operating nationally with expertise and experience in the delivery of many of Ireland’s flagship infrastructural and building projects.
 With best-in-industry capabilities, we help public and private sector clients reduce carbon emissions and enhance sustainability over the lifecycle of their buildings and infrastructure.

-BAM Ireland employ over 3069 people directly and indirectly and turnover for 2020 is €461 million and is a wholly owned subsidiary of Royal BAM Group of the Netherlands.
-The Group employs around 18,000 people, with main operations in the Netherlands, Ireland, United Kingdom, Belgium and Germany, and is listed on the Euronext Amsterdam exchange
+BAM Ireland employ over 3070 people directly and indirectly and turnover for 2020 is €461 million.
+It is a wholly owned subsidiary of Royal BAM Group of the Netherlands.
+The Group employs around 18,000 people, with main operations in the Netherlands, Ireland, United Kingdom and Belgium , and is listed on the Euronext Amsterdam exchange

-Recent projects include: The 49,000m2 Hi-tech HQ campus at Leopardstown; The NCH Satellite Centre at Blanchardstown (5,160 m2); The 2,766m2 Visual Control Tower at 87m high, Dublin Airport; The 14,000m2 Navigation Square Block A in Cork; the 30,000m2 Acute Mental Health Inpatient Centre at Belfast City Hospital; The 9,000m2 Glandore Unit at CUH,the 37,000m2 Boland’s Quay Development; the N11 Gorey to Enniscorthy PPP and the N25 New Ross PPP Schemes.
+Recent projects include: The 49,000m2 Hi-tech HQ campus at Leopardstown; The NCH Satellite Centres at Blanchardstown and Tallaght; The 2,766m2 Visual Control Tower at 87m high, Dublin Airport; The 14,000m2 Navigation Square Block A in Cork; the 30,000m2 Acute Mental Health Inpatient Centre at Belfast City Hospital; the 37,000m2 Boland’s Quay Development; the N11 Gorey to Enniscorthy PPP and the N25 New Ross PPP Schemes.

-Ongoing projects include: The 160,000m2 New Children’s Hospital (NCH); CHI Satellite Centre at Tallaght; New Maternity Hospital at Royal Victoria Hospital, Belfast; Aparthotel Little Mary Street; One Lime Street; The Shipping Office; Green Acre Grange Dundrum; Sweeneys Corner; N3 Snugbourough Interchange; Carrigaline Western Relief Road; N5 Turlough to Westport JV & N56 Dungloe to Cloghbolie Road Improvement.
+Ongoing projects include: The 160,000m2 New Children’s Hospital (NCH); New Maternity Hospital at Royal Victoria Hospital, Belfast; Aparthotel Little Mary Street; Newmarket; One Lime Street; The Shipping Office; Green Acre Grange Dundrum; Sweeneys Corner; Athy Distributor Road; N3 Snugbourough Interchange; Carrigaline Western Relief Road; N5 Turlough to Westport JV & N56 Dungloe to Cloghbolie Road Improvement.

 BAM continues to be active in the Irish PPP market; it has already successfully delivered 9 projects to date: